-General Balances

-As set out in the table on Annex C -4 the current forecast for general balances at 31 March 2021 is £30.5m, compared to the position at 1 April 2020 of £28.7m.
+General Balances RAG rating Green As set out in the table on Annex C -4 the current forecast for general balances at 31 March 2021 is £30.5m , compared to the position at 1 April 2020 of £28.7m .
 This position assumes that forecast Directorate underspend of £1.1m and the Strategic Measures underspend of £0.7m are returned to balances.

-Reserves

-On the 31 March 2020 Earmarked Reserves totalled £102.9m.
-As set out in Annex 3 reserves are forecast to be £84.1m at 31 March 2021 an increase of £1.1m from last month.
-The change reflects a reduction in the contribution of £0.1m to the Public Health Reserve and a £1.2m contribution to the Budget Prioritisation Reserve which has been earmarked to offset Adult Social Care pressures in 2021/22.
+Reserves On the 31 March 2020 Earmarked Reserves totalled £102.9m.
+As set out in Annex 3 reserves are forecast to be £84.1m at 31 March 2021 an increase of RAG rating Green £1.1m from last month.
+The change reflects a reduction in the contribution of $\pounds 0.1m$ to the Public Health Reserve and a $\pounds 1.2m$ contribution to the Budget Prioritisation Reserve which has been earmarked to offset Adult Social Care pressures in 2021/22.
 This position is after a transfer of £6.0m to a new Council Tax Collection Fund Reserve, agreed by Council in September 2020, to meet the expected shortfall on the Council Tax Collection Fund in 2021/22 arising from a lower than expected collection rate in 2020/21 as a result of an increase in eligibility for the Council Tax Reduction Scheme.
 The position also includes a £22.3m deficit on the High Needs DSG grant reserve which reflects the forecast overspend of £11.5m during 2020/21.
 This is forecast to be carried forward to future years via earmarked reserves in accordance with recent clarification and guidance from DfE.

-Grants
+Green

+RAG rating

-As set out in Annex C-5a government grants totalling £406.3m will be received by the Council during 2020/21.
+GrantsAs set out in Annex C-5a government grants totalling £406.3m will be received by the Council during 2020/21.
 This is an increase of £6.7m since the position reported last month.